 - Plan to leave all cell phones at school / home or turn them off while on the trip.
 Ringing phones disrupt the students' experience in the natural environment.

 - Your Greenway leader will have a cell phone for emergencies.

 Transportation to the Field Trip

-If you are participating in thefree bus program, follow the King County Program's specifications.
+If you are participating in the free bus program, follow the King County Program's specifications.
 Wheels to Water is a free bus program, provided by King County and Metro Transit, which connects students with water quality field trips.
-Buses are available for selected program sites which focus on wastewater treatment, water quality, and human influence on environmental health.
+Buses are available for selected program sites that focus on wastewater treatment, water quality, and human influence on environmental health.